apiad/apiad/README.md

 ❤️ I believe that people are generally good, and if given the chance, they will show the better parts of themselves.

-❤️ I believe people should have the chance to speak their minds without fear to be silenced or hated for it, even if they are wrong.
+❤️ I believe people should have the chance to speak their minds, without fear to be silenced or hated for it, even if they are wrong.
 And they should have the option to honestly recognize their mistakes, learn from them, and be forgiven.

-❤️ I do not tolerate racism or discrimination of any kind towards me or others around me, and I work very hard to apply those same standards to myself.
+❤️ I do not tolerate racism or discrimination of any kind, towards me or others around me, and I work very hard to apply those same standards to myself.

-❤️ I'm dedicated to education because I think that access to high-quality, unbiased, and free education is one of the best gifts anyone can receive and one of the easiest ways to make people more reasonable and tolerant.
+❤️ I'm dedicated to education because I think that access to high-quality, unbiased, and free education is one of the best gifts anyone can receive, and one of the easiest ways to make people more reasonable and tolerant.